 Abundance of available workers is keeping a lid on wages

-The Federal Reserve in its January Beige Book report, notes that limited permanent hiring, coupled with an abundance of available workers is keeping a lid on wages.
+IT Salaries Expected to Rise, But How Much? - The Federal Reserve in its January Beige Book report, notes that limited permanent hiring, coupled with an abundance of available workers is keeping a lid on wages.
 Perhaps in the economy overall, but not necessarily in IT.
-It noted "in some cases large compensation increases for workers with specialized skills" such as software developers and specifically those in its San Francisco District.
+It noted "in some cases large compensation increases for workers with specialized skills" such as software developrs and specifically those in its San Francisco District.
 It also reported wage increases for tech workers in Boston and Kansas City.

 At mid-year, Janco Associates found salaries for all IT pros rose just 0.39 percent from $77,773 at the beginning of 2011 to $78,078 six months later, putting compensation levels back to that of January 2008.
 Then last fall Robert Half Technology predicted that IT salaries would rise an average of 4.5 percent this year.